openhab/openhab-docs/_addons_bindings/zwave/readme.md

 To initialise the binding and get your Z-Wave network running, you need to follow the following steps -:

 * Manually install the serial controller.
-It doesn't matter what type of Z-Wave dongle you have, there is only a single *thing type* since all sticks use the same communication protocol, and the binding can detect what functions the device supports by communicating with the stick.
+It doesn't matter what type of Z-Wave dongle you have, there is only a single *thing type*. since all sticks use the same communication protocol, and the binding can detect what functions the device supports by communicating with the stick.
 * Set the serial port in the controller configuration.
 * In the UI enable *discovery* mode - this will add all existing things into the *discovery inbox*.
 From the *inbox* you can add the device directly into the system.
-* the binding should automatically detect the device type and should provide a list of *channels* to which you can attach *items*.
-Note that it may take some time to discover the device type - especially in battery devices.
+* The binding should automatically detect the device type and should provide a list of *channels* to which you can attach *items*.
+Note that it may take some time to discover the device type - especially in battery devices where you may need to manually wake up the device a few times to allow the interrogation to complete.
+Refer to the device manual for information on waking up the device.

 ## Z-Wave Network